TheOfficialFloW/h-encore/WRITE-UP.md

 #### Implementing a conditional loop in ROP

 Writing ROP is is not as simple as writing assembly.
 One instruction may only be implemented with more than a dozen of gadgets.
-Therefore we would like to keep our code as simple as possible and eliminate the redunant addition and condition within the loop:
+Therefore we would like to keep our code as simple as possible and eliminate the redundant addition and condition within the loop:

 ```c
 int ret = 0;